pocket-playlab/pocket-playlab.github.io/_posts/2015-02-25-running-rspec-docker-circleci.markdown

 author: Charles Martinot
 date:   2015-02-25 16:18:13
 ---
 In our continous integration pipeline, we are using [github][1], [circleci][2], [docker][3] and the [Docker Hub][4].
-Here is how it goes : a developer pushes to github, circleci pulls the repository, builds a container, runs the rspec tests in that container and then deploys it.
+Here is how it goes: a developer pushes to github, circleci pulls the repository, builds a container, runs the rspec tests in that container and then deploys it.

 However, when we first ran `docker run myorg/container bundle exec rspec` in circleci we faced the following error: